Freie Software und Bürgerrechte benötigen Deine Aufmerksamkeit!

 Variable firewall

 A variable firewall makes sure that only safe values will be handed to the database.
-This should make SQL injection attacs impossible.
+This should prevent SQL injection attacs.

 Copyright and usage notice for this text